Statistics: 10.6 miles, ascent 1315′, descent 1589′.

-We left Painswick on another beautiful day.
-Small, yellow flowers dotted both sides of the trail making our way very picturesque.
+The day after our rest day was also a beautiful day, as we left Painswick.
+Small, yellow flowers dotted both sides of the trail, making our way very picturesque.

 Climbing up the hillside on the other side of the valley from Painswick, we noticed the grass was tall and lush.